cowang/Variable-Value.github.io/README.md

 # The TrueJ Project

-The TrueJ repository is currently just a stub, waiting for upload of the code:
+The TrueJ repository is at
 <https://github.com/Variable-Value/TrueJ>

+## The Executable Specifications

-For now, here are the test results for the variable names in the TrueJ language, to give you an idea of the direction that the project is headed.
-The formatting is done by Cucumber; we'll clean that up later.
-There is also a review of other related work and references at the bottom of the Value Names Feature page.
+Here are recent test results from the executable specifications for TrueJ, to give you an idea of the direction that the project is headed.
+I will update this from time to time as we make significant progress.
+Unfortunately, the formatting for the tests is the default generated from Cucumber, and we'll need to clean that up later.
+There is a review of other related work and references at the bottom of the Value Names Feature page.

-## Results from a Recent Executable Specification Test
+### Results from a Recent Executable Specification Test
 [Value Names](https://variable-value.github.io/ValueName/)

-## Results from a Recent Test of the Prover's Executable Specification
+### Results from a Recent Test of the Prover's Executable Specification
 [Prover Test Results](https://variable-value.github.io/target/)